apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**New Covid Boosters Are Coming.
-Will Anyone Take Them?**
+**Spain edges past the Netherlands to reach first ever Women’s World Cup semifinals**

-You can read more about it [here](https://www.barrons.com/articles/covid-booster-pfizer-moderna-a98ee0de).
+You can read more about it [here](https://www.cnn.com/2023/08/10/football/spain-netherlands-japan-sweden-womens-world-cup-quarterfinals-spt-intl/index.html).

 ## Requirements
 - Python 3.8